 Eating disorders have become more common with fad diets, weight loss clinics promising drastic weight loss, slimming pills and body-shaming messages from media and society, reports Pallavi Bhattacharya.

 Mahira (name changed), a twenty-two-year-old bright engineering student, adept at extra-curricular activities and the doted only daughter of the family approached the psychologist with complaints of mood swings which had resulted in her failing in a couple of her term papers.

 Though 5 feet 8 inches in height, Mahira weighed less than 50 kilos.
 She was terrified of eating one more chapatti, just in case she became fat.
 This phobia had started ever since she had joined college.

 After a few sessions with the psychologist, Mahira revealed that a boy who had proposed to her on Rose Day had left her for another girl a few months later.
 Ever since then Mahira had withdrawn into a shell and had started finding undue fault with her appearance.

-Throughout her life, Mahira had put in her best efforts into succeeding into whatever she undertook, be it academics, singing or tennis.
+Throughout her life, Mahira had put in her best efforts into succeeding in whatever she undertook, be it academics, singing or tennis.
 Rejection by just one boy had been interpreted by her as a serious failure which had lead to lose her standing amongst her peers.

 With therapy, she was able to take a deeper look at herself thereby realizing that what she perceived as failures were actually her fear of failing in life which is why succeeding was so very important to her.
 She had an unclear concept of what was worthy in life.